lemire/fast_double_parser/README.md

 Contributions are invited.

-This is based on an original idea by Michael Eisel.
+This is based on an original idea by Michael Eisel (joint work).